Bam! Amazon earnings down over 34%.

 Be sure to sign up for the no-pitch webinar to go ever the examples with real data.

 Additionally, this impacts the value of websites in a very big way.
 There is a whole ecosystem of website brokers out there, like Empire Flippers and FE International, that sell all sorts of businesses.
 Amazon Affiliate Niche Sites are a big part of them.
+(Check out how to build an Amazon Affiliate website)

 There are 3 main camps that I’ve seen: